biocorecrg/NGS-QC-Course/docs/3- Quality Control and Preprocessing.rst

             :align: center
             :alt: *Per Sequence Quality FASTQC module*

-    5. **Per base sequence content**: proportion of each base position for the four nucleotides.
+    5. **Per base sequence content**: Proportion of each base position for the four nucleotides.
     A strong bias in the nucleotide composition could indicate a problem in the library preparation.

         .. image:: images/FASTQC_report_images/Per_base_seq_content.png